leleogere/rl-breakout/README.md

 The goal of this project is to train an agent to play at Atari Breakout game.

-We used  the **MinAtar Breakout-v1** environment of the gym library and developed two types of agent : a Deep Q-Learning (DQN) and a Double DQN agents.
+We used  the **MinAtar Breakout-v1** environment of the gym library and developed two types of agent : a Deep Q-Learning (DQN) agent and a Double DQN agent.

 # Structure of the project
 The project is composed of :